lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/CreateACVProof.png)
 ### Reflection (STAR technique):
-**Situation:** I struggled to create a beautiful CV (Curriculum Vitae) in terms of the format constructed.
+**Situation:** I struggled to create a beautiful and structured CV (Curriculum Vitae) in terms of the format constructed.

 **Task:** I had to do this course, because it was able help me in terms of creating the CV.